qooxdoo-archive/qooxdoo-cli/readme.md

 npm link
 ```

-- If you want to use an unreleased version of qxcompiler, download it and
+- If you want to use an unreleased version of qxcompiler, download it with `git clone https://github.com/qooxdoo/qooxdoo-compiler` and
   `npm link path/to/qxcompiler` from the `qx-cli` directory.

+- If you want to use an unreleased version of qooxdoo, download it with `git clone https://github.com/qooxdoo/qooxdoo` and
+  `npm link path/to/qooxdoo` from the `qx-cli` directory.

+- Pay attention: the linking must be repeated after an `npm install`. `npm install` substitutes the links with the downloaded version.

 ## Example command line usage
 ```bash